 Your doctor may recommend a course of physical therapy designed to enhance range of motion.

 In some cases, the position of the joint may become permanently fixed.
-This means you will no longer be able to move the joint past a given point.
+This means you’ll no longer be able to move the joint past a given point.
 These are known as contracture deformities.
-According to the NIH, conditions associated with this complication include:
+Conditions associated with this complication include:

-They can be divided into three general categories: active, active assistive, and passive.
+There are three general categories of range of motion exercises: active, active assistive, and passive.

-These exercises are done without the assistance of another person.
+You can do active exercises without the assistance of another person.

-These exercises rely on the combined effort of the individual and another person (often a physical therapist).
-They are often used when it is painful for the individual to flex or extend the joint.
+Active assistive exercises rely on your effort and the effort of another person.
+This other person is often a physical therapist.
+These exercises are helpful when it’s painful to flex or extend the joint on your own.

 Passive exercises rely completely on the effort of the physical therapist or another individual.